F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/README.md

  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
 For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
  - An existing AWS VPC with a public subnet, a classic Elastic load balancer (ELB) in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).
    - The classic ELB in front of the BIG-IP VEs must be preconfigured to perform SSL offload for the BIG-IP LTM auto scale tier.
 See [ELB configuration](#elb) for an example of the ELB configuration.
+   - The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
  - Access to BIG-IP images in the Amazon region within which you are working.
+ - This template supports service discovery.
+See the [Service Discovery section](#service-discovery) for details.
  - Accepted the EULA for all Images in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
 This only appears the first time you attempt to launch an F5 image.
  - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.
  - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.